Rufus For Real

 Do the hidden veggies change the flavor or texture?

-What pasta works best for Homemade Hamburger Helper?
+What pasta works best for cheesy hamburger helper?

-Short pasta shapes like macaroni, shells, or rotini work best because they hold onto the creamy sauce and cook evenly in the skillet.
+Short pasta shapes like macaroni, shells, or rotini work best because they hold the sauce well and cook evenly.

 If easy, one-pan ground beef dinners are your thing, these are worth adding to your rotation next.